-Business of the Month: Cassidy’s Irish Pub - Marina Arts District in Corpus Christi, TX
+Business Profile: Cassidy’s Irish Pub - Marina Arts District in Corpus Christi, TX

 Mar 12, 2019

 Cassidy’s Irish Pub.
 If you know, you know.
 If you don’t, you should definitely stop by.
 When I walk at 4:30 on a Monday afternoon with my best friend, who also happens to be a bartender at this wonderful establishment, we are greeted by a lively and lovely group of regulars.
 Some of them who have been caught up in the busyness that is life, have come by this afternoon just to tell me all they love about Cassidy’s.
 Others are just there for their typical after-work drink and conversation.
 That’s one of the things people love about the only legitimate Irish pub in Corpus Christi.